 The company's activities expose it to interest rate risk.
 The company's risk management programme seeks to minimise potential adverse effects on the company's financial performance arising from the unpredictability of financial markets.

-Interest on funds owed by the company to group undertakings are linked to EONIA.
+Interest on funds owed to the company by group undertakings are linked to EONIA and Bank of England base rates.